Johnny Logan (baseball)

-John Logan, Jr. (March 23, 1926 – August 9, 2013) was a shortstop in Major League Baseball.
-Logan was signed by the Boston Braves in 1947, having been discovered by Braves scout Dewey Briggs.
-He was a four-time All-Star and led the National League in doubles in 1955.
-Logan was the first major league batter Sandy Koufax faced; Logan hit a bloop single.
+John Logan, Jr. (March 23, 1926 – August 9, 2013) was an American professional baseball player.
+He played in Major League Baseball as a shortstop from 1951 to 1963, most prominently as a member of the Boston / Milwaukee Braves, where he was a four-time All-Star player and was a member of the 1957 World Series winning team.
+After his major league career, he played for one season in the Nippon Professional Baseball League as a member of the Nankai Hawks in 1964.

 Early life

 Logan grew up in Endicott, New York, and attended Union-Endicott High School, where he was a five-sport star.
 Endicott has a little league field named after him.
 Logan was of Russian and Croatian descent.
 His father John Sr., was from Tsaritsyn, now Volgograd, and his mother, Helen Senko, was born in Croatia, but also lived in the borderland of Poland.

 Logan was in the army, where he played baseball, in the latter portions of World War II.
 He was honorably discharged.
 While Logan was playing for the minor league Milwaukee Brewers on June 25, 1951, Kansas City Blues catcher Clint Courtney hit him in the face with an elbow while sliding hard into second base, knocking Logan's front two teeth out.